MasWag/LearnTA/README.md

 Installation
 ------------

-LearnTA is tested on Ubuntu (18.04 and 20.04) and macOS 10.15 Catalina.
+LearnTA is tested on Ubuntu (20.04) and macOS 10.15 Catalina.

 ### Requirements